Kate-Maina/Phase-4-Project/README.md

 - Explore and analyze sentiment distributions.
 - Build and evaluate multiple machine learning models for sentiment classification.
 - Identify the best-performing model and save it for deployment (`sentiment_model.pkl`).
 - Deploy the model to a cloud-based service (Flask/FastAPI) for real-time sentiment analysis.

 ---
 ## Business Understanding
 Businesses need to understand public opinion about their products quickly and accurately.
 Manually analyzing social media sentiment is time-consuming and inefficient.
 Automating sentiment analysis provides insights that help companies:
 - Respond faster to customer concerns.
 - Detect risks to brand reputation early.
 - Align marketing strategies with customer perception.

+## Data Source
+The dataset used in this project comes from [CrowdFlower](https://data.world/crowdflower/brands-and-product-emotions) and contains over 9,000 tweets, expressed as a positive, negative, or neutral sentiment.

+---

 The dataset used in this project was gathered from **Twitter via CrowdFlower**.
 It contains three key columns:
 1. **Text** – The tweet content.